 The procedure is commonly referred to as a “nose job,” and it can be used to reduce medical symptoms caused by structural defects in the nose or to enhance facial harmony by changing the proportions of the nose.

 Types of Nose Jobs

-Nose jobs can be done for either functional or cosmetic reasons.
-Functional nose jobs are done when the client is having issues with breathing, sinuses, or other nasal functions help restoring their nose to proper functionality.
+Nose job can be done for either functional or cosmetic reasons.
+Functional nose jobs are done when the client is having issues with breathing, sinuses, or other nasal functions that help to restore their nose to proper functionality.
 Cosmetic surgeries, on the other hand, occur when the client simply wants to fix the size or shape of their nose for purely aesthetic reasons.